CutieCity/guide/docs/self-hosting/object-storage.md

   https://github.com/CutieCity/.github/blob/main/.github/contributing.md
 [this page]:
   https://github.com/CutieCity/guide/blob/main/docs/self-hosting/object-storage.md
+[previous step]: #designating-a-subdomain

 ??? info "Info - Configuring nginx"

-    **Disclaimer:** I am *far* from a nginx expert and only barely know enough about it to get this particular use case to work.
+    **Disclaimer:** I'm _far_ from an expert on nginx and only barely know enough about it to get this particular use case to work.
 The code provided here was cobbled together based on [this article] from the official Mastodon docs and [this thread] on the Storj forums.
-If you're more knowledgeable than I am (which, let's be real, is quite likely) and would like to help improve this guide, please don't hesitate to open a [pull request] for [this page]!
+If you're more knowledgeable than I am (which, let's be real, is quite likely) and would like to help improve this guide, please don't hesitate to open a [pull request] for [this page]! :cat_love:
-    :cat_love:

-    With all that said, here's the nginx configuration that I use to solve the problem at hand:
+    With that said, here's an example nginx configuration that solves the problem at hand (and adds some nice caching):

     ```nginx linenums="1" hl_lines="4 15 23 24 41" title="/etc/nginx/sites-available/media.cutie.city"
     server {